 2. Cross country ski

 Cross country skiing is a fantastic activity and very easy to learn.
 Rent a pair of skis and head to the new Nordic Loop in East Village (pictured below) to cross country ski right in Calgary’s downtown!
+As of December 27, 2021, the Nordic Loop is open and groomed.

 Some golf courses and parks around Calgary have regularly maintained tracks.
 We like Fish Creek Provincial Park right after a big snowfall so we can make fresh new tracks.